Tommy Edman Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 14th in MLB.
+- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 14th in the league.

-- The Pirates have a 4.55 team ERA that ranks 21st among all MLB pitching staffs.
+- The Pirates have a 4.54 team ERA that ranks 21st across all MLB pitching staffs.

-- The Pirates give up the ninth-fewest home runs in baseball (139 total, 1.1 per game).
+- The Pirates allow the eighth-fewest home runs in baseball (140 total, 1.1 per game).

+- Ortiz makes his first start of the season for the Pirates.

+- The 24-year-old right-hander makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.